timtro/tfreq/README.md

 in my spare time.
 So:

 ```
-⚠️  WARNING ⚠️o This project is in an intermediate state.
+⚠️  WARNING ⚠️  This project is in an intermediate state.
 ```

 If you're a prospective employer, please, do not consider this as an example of